-- Any property acquisition would be in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, 42 U.S.C.
-4601-4655 (Uniform Act).
-The Uniform Act regulations are in 49 CFR Part 24. - In addition to providing just compensation for property acquired, additional benefits are available to displaced residents, including relocation advisory services, reimbursement of moving expenses and down-payment assistance.
-Before initiating any type of property acquisition activities, WisDOT would contact property owners and give a detailed explanation of the acquisition process and Wisconsin's Eminent Domain Law set forth in Wis.
+- Available data indicate that there are no age, ethnic, handicapped or minority characteristics that would require special relocation consideration for any displacement.
+If unusual circumstances were to arise during the relocation, WisDOT real estate personnel would be available to provide appropriate services and accommodate any special relocation or services. - Any septic tanks, drain fields or wells on acquired properties would be abandoned in accordance with federal, state regulations and local zoning standards.
+WisDOT will survey all buildings to be demolished to determine whether asbestos or lead paint is present.
+All appropriate and applicable engineering and regulatory controls will be followed during the handling and disposal of asbestos-containing material and lead-based paint. - Before a contractor demolishes a building that may contain or is known to contain asbestos, the contractor will notify the Wisconsin Department of Natural Resources (WDNR) and the Wisconsin Department of Health and Family Services at least 10 working days before starting the work, using WDNR Form 48500-113: "Notification of Demolition and/or Renovation and Application for Permit Exemption." - During final design, WisDOT will continue coordination with the impacted property owners within the regulatory floodplain to determine acquisition or other mitigation measures such as floodproofing structures. - WisDOT will mitigate impacts of flood elevation rises under the 2D model through the buying of easements to the limits of allowable under Wis.
 Stat. s.
-32.05.
-Any property acquired would be inspected by one or more professional appraisers.
-The property owner would be invited to accompany the appraiser during the inspection to ensure that the appraiser is informed of every aspect of the property.
-Property owners would be given the opportunity to obtain an appraisal by a qualified appraiser that would be considered by WisDOT in establishing just compensation.
-Based on the appraisals, the value of the property would be determined, and that amount offered to the owner.
-In the event agreement on fair market value cannot be reached, the owner would be advised of the appropriate appeal procedure. - During final design, WisDOT will continue coordination through meetings, emails and phone calls with the impacted property owners within the regulatory floodplain to determine acquisition or other mitigation measures such as floodproofing structures or purchasing easements. - WisDOT will continue coordination with impacted property owners outside the regulatory floodplain to determine the best mitigation, which could include purchasing a flood easement, as allowable under Wis.
-Stat. s.
-86.255. - Available data indicate that there are no age, ethnic, handicapped or minority characteristics that would require special relocation consideration for any displacement.
-If unusual circumstances were to arise during the relocation, WisDOT real estate personnel would be available to provide appropriate services and accommodate any special relocation or services. - Any septic tanks, drain fields or wells on acquired properties would be abandoned in accordance with federal, state regulations and local zoning standards.
-WisDOT will survey all buildings to be demolished to determine whether potential hazards are present.
-All appropriate and applicable engineering and regulatory controls will be followed during the handling and disposal of asbestos-containing material and other potential hazards. - Before a contractor demolishes a building that may contain or is known to contain asbestos, the contractor will notify the Wisconsin Department of Natural Resources (WDNR) and the Wisconsin Department of Health and Family Services at least 10 working days before starting the work, using WDNR Form 48500-113: "Notification of Demolition and/or Renovation and Application for Permit Exemption." - Prior to building demolition, WisDOT will also inspect buildings for presence of migratory bird nests and threatened and endangered bat species.
+86.255. - Prior to building demolition, WisDOT will also inspect buildings for presence migratory bird nests and threatened and endangered bat species.
 If species are present, WisDOT will coordinate with WDNR and USFWS, as needed, to implement avoidance, minimization and mitigation measures.